Moist, Dark Chocolate Buttermilk Pound Cake infused with Dutch processed black cocoa powder, which creates a rich almost brownie like chocolate cake.

 - Add the vanilla to the batter.

-- Then add the eggs to the bowl one at a time, mixing well after each addition before adding the next egg.
+- Then add the eggs to the bowl one at a time, mixing only until combined before adding the next egg.

 - Add the cocoa powder to the batter.